verbuggt/shitscripts/cloudflare-dynamic-ip.md

 # DO NOT USE (SHIT)
 ### migraine warning

-p: automaticly updating DNS entries on CloudFlare to dynamic IP address
+p: automaticly updating DNS entries on CloudFlare to dynamic IP address<br>
 s: just do it

 ### noise